doubleunion/arooo/README.md

 ### Programmatic doorbell

 Arooo includes code to handle incoming voice calls and text messages from an intercom system.
 This allows members to enter a personalized door code to open the door to our space.

-This bulk of this code is a Twilio TwiML app that lives in the [DoorbellController](app/controllers/doorbell_controller.rb).
+This code is a [Twilio TwiML](https://www.twilio.com/docs/voice/twiml) app that lives in the [DoorbellController](app/controllers/doorbell_controller.rb).

 ## Production maintainer / SRE guide